-Everyone on Elon’s campus is a teacher and potential mentor.
-From Elon 101 to advising within majors, academic advisors are a vital part of the Elon Core Curriculum.
-Mentoring also takes place across campus as faculty and staff work with students in a wide variety of settings.
-Please take the time to talk with students about the importance of the Elon Core Curriculum, the purpose of individual requirements, and how students might integrate their learning across the program.
-More learning takes place when students understand the purpose of their requirements.
+If you advise or mentor students, please take time to talk with them about the importance of the Elon Core Curriculum, the purpose of Core requirements, and the ways in which students might integrate their learning across the Core Curriculum.
+More learning takes place when students understand the purpose of requirements.

 Teaching Core courses

 The Elon Core Curriculum requires courses throughout the four years, complementing the disciplinary major and providing the strong liberal arts education integral to the Elon mission.
 Faculty members from every undergraduate department teach in the Elon Core Curriculum.

 COR 1100, The Global Experience

 This first-year seminar examines personal and social responsibility in domestic and global contexts.
 It emphasizes critical thinking and creativity and is inquiry-based, writing intensive, and taught from a variety of perspectives.
 Those interested in teaching COR 1100 should talk to their department chair or the Executive Director of the Elon Core Curriculum.

 2000-level IDS courses

 These interdisciplinary seminars are taught from a variety of perspectives and typically count for Arts and Sciences credit.
 Those interested in teaching 2000-level Interdisciplinary Studies courses (IDS prefix) should talk to their department chair or the Executive Director of the Elon Core Curriculum.